Iraq… ancient Mesopotamia

 In the morning, visit the Archaeological Museum of Iraq.
 Afternoon visit Ctesiphon, ancient city located on the left (northeast) bank of the Tigris River about 20 miles southeast of Baghdad, in east-central Iraq.
 It served as the winter capital of the Parthian empire and later of the Sasanian Empire.
 The site is famous for the remains of a gigantic hall, the Taq Kisra, which is traditionally regarded as the palace of the Sasanian king Khosra I (reigned AD 241-272).
 Afternoon head to Al-Mutanabi Street named after the 10th century classical Iraqi poet and explore Souk al-Safareen, the famous copper market.
 Then visit El-Mustansariyya school (Madrassah), one of the oldest Islamic institutions of higher learning in the world, established in 1227 by the Abbasid Caliph al-Mustansir and located on the left bank of the Tigris River. – in 1235 the hours of prayer were announced by day and night by a monumental water-powered alarm clock located in the entrance hall.
 The Madrasah is still functioning in a new building, and is now part of the Al-Mustansiriya University, following an expansion and restructuring of the original madrasah in 1927.
 Back to your hotel for dinner and overnight.
 (B,L,D)

-After breakfast another sightseeing day in Baghdad and some free time for shopping.
-Late night transfer to the airport for flights back to USA via Dubai, Doha or Istanbul leaving late PM November 16th OR very early morning November 17th.
+After breakfast another sightseeing day in Baghdad visiting the tomb of the 12th century Sufi saint Abdel Kader Jilani.
+The shrine remains the de facto center of Baghdad and the symbolic heart of the Sufi world.
+The splendid medieval building has a beautiful blue and white dome and is encircled by a large complex to house and feed pilgrims.
+Some free time for shopping.
+Late night transfer to the airport for flights back to USA via Dubai, Doha or Istanbul leaving late PM November 15th OR very early morning November 16th.
 (B,L)

 “We (STS) reserve the right to change hotels, restaurants or the order of activities if/as needed.”